Chapter

 What does John 5:12 mean?

 Jesus frequently clashed with Jerusalem's local religious leaders.
-The root cause of that conflict was their rejection of God, in favor of their own traditions (Matthew 15:3–9).
-One particularly sensitive tradition involved the Sabbath day.
-The law of Moses forbade doing work on the Sabbath.
-The Pharisees had added layers of traditions, in the form of extra rules and regulations, which they saw as equally binding.
-Carrying a load—any load—counted as "work," in their eyes.
+The root cause of that conflict was their rejection of God in favor of their own traditions (Matthew 15:3–9).
+One particularly sensitive convention involved the Sabbath day.
+The law of Moses forbade doing work on the Sabbath (Leviticus 23:3).
+The Pharisees added layers of traditions, in the form of extra rules and regulations, which they saw as equally binding.
+Carrying nearly any load counted as "work," in their eyes.

-Rather than asking, "who healed you?" or even "how were you healed?" these religious leaders ask a question which reveals the hardness of their own hearts: "who told you to take up your bed and walk?"
-In their minds, this really means, "who told you to violate our tradition?"
+Rather than asking, "who healed you?" or even "how were you healed?" these religious leaders reveal the hardness of their own hearts: "who said you could do that? " In their minds, this really means, "who told you to violate our tradition?"
 Rather than being amazed or curious about the miracle, all they see is someone breaking their customs (John 5:16).

 Expand